 For accessibility reasons, this semester, we’ll limit ourselves to analog games: board games, card games, and role-playing games of all kinds.
 Join us for this series in order to play along, and to discuss the ways in which games address human-nature relationships and explore the complex material and socio-cultural dimensions of the climate crisis as well as sustainable futures.

-All sessions will take place in the foyer of Muntstraat 2a (room T0.03), generally on the first (or, in a few cases, second) Monday of the month, starting at 5.15pm until 7.30pm.
-We will play together or in groups depending on attendance.
+UPDATE: Starting on October 7th, all subsequent sessions will take place at Drift 23, room 0.12/0.13 instead of at the Muntstraat 2a.
+Generally, playtesting session take place on the first (or, in a few cases, second) Monday of the month from 17-19.
+We will play together or in groups depending on attendance; limited food and drinks will be provided.

 If you’d like to join, please indicate which sessions you are interested at https://etherpad.wikimedia.org/p/ecogames or using the QR code; this is not mandatory but helps us plan the sessions.
 You can always drop in spontaneously.